gamesbook/protograf/docs/source/core_shapes.rst

 ~~~~
 `↑ <shape-index_>`_

-A Grid is a series of crossed lines - both in the vertical and horizontal
+A Grid is a series of crossed lines |dash| both in the vertical and
-directions - which will, by default, fill the page, as far as possible,
+horizontal directions.
+The Grid will, by default, fill the page as far
-between its margins.
+as possible between its margins.

 Example 1.
 Defaults
 +++++++++++++++++++